MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-A-Office-Secretary-Agriculture/part-2-Delegations-Authority-Secretary-Agriculture-General-Officers-Department/subpart-C-Delegations-Authority-Deputy-Secretary-Under-Secretaries-Assistant-Secretaries/section-2.22.md

 (xi) Administer a program for Dairy Product Mandatory Reporting (7 U.S.C.
 1637-1637b), with the assistance of the Under Secretary for Research, Education, and Economics.

-(xii) Assist the Under Secretary for Farm and Foreign Agricultural Services with implementing section 3205 of the Food, Conservation, and Energy Act of 2008 (22 U.S.C.
+(xii) Assist the Under Secretary for Trade and Foreign Agricultural Affairs with implementing section 3205 of the Food, Conservation, and Energy Act of 2008 (22 U.S.C.
 7112 note) regarding the Consultative Group to Eliminate the Use of Child Labor and Forced Labor in Imported Agricultural Products.

 (xiii) Assist the Under Secretary for Research, Education, and Economics with implementing section 10016 of the Agricultural Act of 2014 regarding locally or regionally produced agricultural food products (7 U.S.C.
 2204h).